 - Alt Tag – Fill in the Alt Tag field with the text that is on the image or the page title if there is not any text.
 Search engines use both pieces of information to help determine what the post is about.
 Alt Tags also provide information to screen readers, so those who may not be able to see a picture will know what it’s about.

 - Heading Text – Include headings throughout posts and pages.
 Think of them like an outline.
 Include your keywords whenever possible.
 Not only are headings metadata, but they help to break up the text, making it easier to track, and providing valuable information to screen readers.

 SHIFTING PERSPECTIVES ABOUT ACCESSIBILITY & BUILDING COMMUNITY

-While there is a lot of information about almost everything – each of us, whether searching for information, or stewarding a website, communicate with one another.
+While there is a lot of information about almost everything, each of us communicates with one another, whether searching for information or stewarding a website.